bcgov/nr-spar-oracle-api/README.md

 ## Quick look

-You can run the project avoiding the need of Keycloak authentication using the files under the `script` folder.
-You'll still need an Oracle database and to define the environment variables necessary to access it:
+You'll need an Oracle database and to define the environment variables necessary to access it:

 ```
 DATABASE_HOST=<host>